vapoursynth/vapoursynth/doc/pythonreference.rst

       Set the clip to be accessible for output.

+   .. py:method:: output(fileobj[, wav = False, w64 = False, progress_update = None, prefetch = 0, backlog=-1])

+      Write the whole audio to the specified file handle.
+It is possible to pipe to stdout by specifying *sys.stdout* as the file.
+      WAV headers will be added when *wav=True*.
+      WAVE64 headers will be added when *w64=True*.
+      The current progress can be reported by passing a callback function of the form *func(current_frame, total_frames)* to *progress_update*.
+      The *prefetch* argument is only for debugging purposes and should never need to be changed.
+      The *backlog* argument is only for debugging purposes and should never need to be changed.

+      Added: R74

    .. py:method:: frames([prefetch=None, backlog=None])

       Returns a generator iterator of all AudioFrames in the clip.
 It will render multiple frames concurrently.